How to Fix WiFi connect error on Cafe CTS70DM2NS5 (Wall Oven)

 How Much Does This Repair Cost?

-DIY repairs for a WiFi connect error on the Cafe CTS70DM2NS5 typically cost between $10–$80, covering replacement parts like a new WiFi module or control board components.
-A professional service call for the same issue usually runs $150–$300 in labor and diagnostic fees.
-Tackling this repair yourself can save you over $100 or more.
+DIY repairs for a WiFi connect error on the Cafe CTS70DM2NS5 typically cost between $10–$80, which covers replacement parts like a new WiFi module or control board components.
+A professional service call for the same issue usually falls between $150–$300 in labor and diagnostic fees.
+By tackling this repair yourself, you can save over $100 or more.

 Frequently Asked Questions